 Owner-managers or shareholder-employees deal at “Non-Arms Lengths (NAL) “

 A shareholder who works for a corporation does not deal at arm’s length with the corporation.
 They deal at non-arms length (NAL).
 Term non-arm’s length is the dealing between related persons.
-The fact that shareholders control the corporations and have a power to modify their own remuneration makes them deal with their corporations at non-arms length.
+The fact that shareholders control the corporations and have the power to modify their own remuneration makes them deal with their corporations at non-arms length.

-Canda Emergency Wage Subsidy does not prohibit the application of CEWS to the shareholder employees but it does apply some restrictions to avoid the abuse of the relief program.
+Canda Emergency Wage Subsidy does not prohibit the application of CEWS to the shareholder-employees but it does apply some restrictions to avoid the abuse of the relief program.
 There is a special rule for employees who do not deal at arm’s length with the corporations.
 It is important to note that this is applicable to anyone who does not deal with the corporation at arm’s length.
 It might be the spouse of the shareholder who works for a corporation, or a dependent.

 Here are some of the questions asked by lot of small business owners in the past couple of days: